Dukagjini family: History

 In the 15th century, sources appear for two separate branches of the Dukagjin family.
 The representative of one branch, Gjergj Dukagjini, appears as an owner of some villages near Lezhë and a commander of a force of 40 cavalry and 100 infantry.
 Although the Venetian Senate accepted his services, believing in his loyalty, he supported Zetan lord Balša III and fought against Venice when Balša III captured Venetian possessions near Scutari.
 Gjergj Dukagjini died before 1409.
-In 1409, the Venetian Senate pardoned his son Nikola (Nikollë) for the activities of his father, based on the request of Dimitrije Jonima.
+In 1409, the Venetian Senate pardoned his son Nikola (Nikollë) for the activities of his father, based on the request of Dhimitër Jonima.

 According to the chronicle of Gjon Muzaka, Gjergj Dukagjini had three sons, Gjergj, Tanush, and Nicholas Dukagjini.
 Nicholas is first mentioned in a document dated to 1409.
 In 1443 he was a participant in the League of Lezhë, as vassal of Lekë Zaharia.
 Already in 1444 Nicholas killed Zaharia and tried to capture his pronoia, but failed to capture it, except Sati and several villages without a fight.
 After Skanderbeg's war against Venice he signed a peace treaty with Venetians.
 Together with many other Albanian noblemen (such as Moisi Arianit Golemi, Pal Dukagjini and Hamza Kastrioti) he abandoned Skanderbeg's forces and deserted to the Ottomans.
 Ottomans allowed him to govern 25 villages in Debar and 7 villages in Fandi.
 Nicholas died before 1454.
 His sons, Draga and Gjergj Dukagjini who were killed around 1462, ambushed by other nobleman from Albania, played minor political roles.

 The Dukagjini remained neutral during the First Scutari War.
 They supported Serbian Despot Stefan Lazarević during the Second Scutari War until January 1423, when they, alongside some other nobility, were bribed over by the Venetians.
 They were never mobilized, but left the ranks of Despot Stefan.
 Although Venetian admiral Francesco Bembo offered money to Gjon Kastrioti II, the Dukagjini and to Koja Zaharija in April 1423 to join the Venetian forces against the Serbian Despotate, they refused.

 The names of the other branches of Dukagjini's family are mentioned in a Ragusian document from 1387.
 The brothers Lekë and Paul Dukagjini are described as owners of Lezhë who secured a free pass to Ragusan merchants in their dominion.